gaoran0623/Godot-Silkload/README.md

 Decide if the verlet particle should be able to collide at the root.

-Normally the root will NOT be colliding, but who knows
+Normally the root will NOT be colliding, but who knowsRoot

-#### Trim bonechain by

-Sometimes you don't want the whole bonechain to be simulated like cloth, in case that you need part of the bone chain to act

-#### Collider Shape Radius Base

-Note this will be the biggest collider's radius, but you can use the curve to derate along the bone chain

-#### Collider Size Curve

-Along the bone chain that existing available colliders, set the derating ratio of the colliders size.
-The trimmed bones will NOT be counted

-#### Closed Bone Loop

-Simulate a cylinder-like cloth such as skirt: true, or a piece of cloth, such as flag: false

-#### Root Bone Name List
+#### Bone Name List

 If the skeleton has a lot of bones, it's not convinient to select one by one, I'd rather type the names as Strings here.
 Just create the list of the names of the bone chains